Relief of South America and minerals. Landforms of South America

 Orinoco Lowland, Brazilian Plateau, etc.

-2. What cards should be used?
+2. What cards should I use?

 4. Find the highest mountain?

-5. What volcanoes are in the Andes?
+5. What volcanoes are there in the Andes?

 6. What is the dependence of relief on the structure of the earth's crust?

-6. Work in groups on the definition of minerals.
+6. Work in groups to identify minerals.

 The dependence of types of minerals on the structure of the earth's crust is revealed.